Pathfinding

 pathfinder.getDistanceField()

 Returns the full distance field as a Float32Array.
 Each cell contains the shortest distance from the start position.
 Unreachable cells have Infinity.
-Useful for visualization, heatmaps, or multi-target queries.
+The distance field is the intermediate result of wavefront expansion, exposed for direct use.

 pathfinder.destroy()